legion-platform/legion/docs/source/tutorials_wine.rst

    Read more about `GitHub ssh keys <https://help.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh>`_

-Create connection using :term:`Legion CLI`:
+Create a Connection using the :term:`Legion CLI`:

 .. code-block:: console

     $ legionctl conn create -f ./legion/vcs_connection.legion.yaml

-Or create a connection using :term:`Plugin for JupyterLab`:
+Or create a Connection using :term:`Plugin for JupyterLab`:

 1. Open jupyterlab (available by jupyterlab.<your-cluster-base-address>);
 2. Open cloned repo, and then the folder with the project;